Jennykuma/portfolio-site/src/pages/projects/lisas-button/lisas-button.md

 The above images display ideas about Lisa's button and a list of what could be turned into stickers.

 I later went onto refining the Lego Corgi.
-I literally thought it was going to be the best thing ever, but then I realized that our projects had to be implemented.
+I thought it was going to be the best thing ever, but then I realized that our projects had to be implemented.
 So I jumped ship from the Lego Corgi onto a more viable option --> WPF.

 At first, I wanted a button that had her name on it and then she could press it and it would do something.
 But I then thought that this wouldn't be enough for a 500 level course project.
-So then I evolved the button into a corgi, because Lisa loves corgis.
+So then I evolved the button into a corgi because Lisa loves corgis.
 I wanted to create something animated, which then elevated to the adventure of a corgi.
 From there, I had the idea of adding stickers, which follows the 'Sticker Bomb' concept.
 Each sticker would be added into the animation and it would sort of tell a story with the song being played.

 Bam!
 I hit the jackpot.
 I came to realize that an animated story with the corgi as the button would best represent Lisa.
 It was almost as if she were in the story.